Ziakun/desktop-streaming/README.md

-# Desktop Streaming with H.265
+# Desktop Share with H.265

-This project implements desktop streaming using the H.265 (HEVC) video compression standard.
+This project implements desktop share using the H.265 (HEVC) video compression standard.
 It allows for efficient, high-quality screen sharing with reduced bandwidth requirements compared to older codecs.

 ## Features

 - Real-time desktop capture
 - H.265 encoding for efficient compression
-- Low-latency streaming

 ## Prerequisites
 - [FFmpeg](https://ffmpeg.org/) with H.265 support